 To up your metabolic game even more, consider interval training.
 It has been found to be as effective as longer workouts.

-In the coming months, the Juvenon Health Journal will explore other methods that can help jumpstart a slow metabolic process.
 Remember, a slow metabolism is not terminal, but it can become permanent if left unchecked.

 If you are new to exercise, discuss your get-moving plan first with a trusted healthcare professional.